jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 	- VB016 is breaker failure from channel C
 - SV3T is loss of voltage trip - local bit 1, no permissives, no timer by default
 - SV9T
+	- Pickup should be set to Value greater than slowest tripping time of fuse on load.
+This is to protect against a fault on the switch/bus.

 - SD-10 W1 VB strange DNP where VB is minus 1?